mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-role-credential-rotation.md

 objective to ensure zero downtime can be a challenge.

-Here are some explicit tasks which are required to accomplish the changing of a password for an important database role like the `gitlab-superuser`.
+Here are some explicit tasks which are required to accomplish the changing of a password for an important database role like `gitlab-superuser`.

 ## Change issue creation